 ABSTRACT

 The demand for geographical indication (GI) rice has increased amongst Chinese consumers, which potentially results in a high risk of adulteration due to its high value and limited production.
 This study aims to develop a novel strategy of non-targeted data analysis to determine geographical origins of Chinese GI rice based on multi-elemental profiling obtained by inductively coupled plasma mass spectrometry (ICP-MS).
-131 samples from six types of Chinese GI rice were analyzed.
-Coupled with feature selection (relief algorithm), two machine learning based classifier, support vector machines (SVM) and random forest (RF) were utilized to predict the origins of GI rice; the results were validated .
-For both SVM and RF, four elements () only could enable the prediction with 100% accuracy.
+One hundred thirty-one samples from six types of Chinese GI rice were analyzed, and the entire dataset was then separated as training set and testing set.
+Coupled with feature selection (reliefF algorithm), two machine learning algorithms, support vector machines (SVM) and random forest (RF), were implemented to contruct classifiers with the training set, aiming to predict the origins of GI rice; the classifiers were validated on the testing set.
+For both SVM and RF, four elements (Al, Rb, B, and Na) only could enable the prediction with 100% accuracy.
 These results demonstrate the feasibility of ICP-MS combined with machine learning techniques as an effective strategy for authentication of GI rice in China.

 KEYWORDS